-By writing the final paper, the student proves the ability to produce a paper - that is relevant to the topics of specialization - in discovering, defining and analyzing social problems using an appropriately chosen research method.
-The thesis should prove that the student is able to use the appropriate qualitative or quantitative research methods or both (mixed methods) that can best analyze the given social problem.
+By writing the final paper, the student proves the ability to produce a paper - that is relevant to the topics of specialization - in discovering, defining and analyzing sociological problems using an appropriately chosen research method.
+The thesis should prove that the student is able to use the appropriate qualitative or quantitative research methods or both (mixed methods) that can best analyze the given sociological issue.

-The final paper is written during the thesis writing seminar launched for the 5^{th} and 6^{th} semester.
+The final paper is written during the thesis writing seminar launched for the 3rd and 4th semester.
 The work on the final paper is continuously assisted by the professor of the thesis writing seminar.
-These classes are strongly connected to the chosen specialization and offer particular topics for the students.
+These classes are strongly connected to the specialization and offer particular topics for the students.